hkbtotw/OdometerReader/README.md

 (Complete Prototype Phase on 20200218)
 <h2>Computer Vision Code: Read Numbers from Truck Odometer</h2>

-Odometer_Reader_AnalogDigitalMeter_v1.0.py reads Images in TestImage and detect and predict numbers in the Odometer images.
-Odometer_Reader_Parameter_v6 contains Parameters and Functions used in the main code
+<i>Odometer_Reader_AnalogDigitalMeter_v1.0.py reads Images in TestImage and detect and predict numbers in the Odometer images.
+Odometer_Reader_Parameter_v6 contains Parameters and Functions used in the main code</i>

 (Please note that the subscription was taken off and this information could be found in the local drive)